 While it is important for an organisation to develop and maintain a strong technical competence to work with new technologies, it is equally important to develop a strong culture and mindset for innovation and experimentation.
 This goes hand in hand with top management commitment to innovate and fail forward, as well as the employee engagement to not only learn about new technologies but also to be able to adapt and change to new ways of working.

 To fully support a a digital culture and mindset, Stora Enso drives several important underlying programmes.
 Among them, the Digitalisation Fund, €10 Million annually, secures our ability to experiment and try new ideas.
 The Combient Foundry programme ensures that Stora Enso has access to collaborate with leading startups across the globe.
-The internal Digital Learning Academyenables all 26 000 employees to learn about the fundamentals of new digital technologies.
+The internal Digital Learning Academyenables all 26 000 employees to learn about the fundamentals of new digital technologies and new business models.

 In Stora Enso we are constantly pushing ourselves to do the most out of every tree we use.
 Now, in the era of digitalisation, we are very excited about the progress we can make.
 Our goal is to make our industry safer and more efficient with digitalisation, and thus do good for people and the planet.